sonata-nfv/tng-sdk-validation/README.md

   --dext DEXT           Specify the extension of descriptor files.
                         Particularly useful when using the '--function'
                         argument
+  --cfile               Specify the rules used to validate.
   --syntax, -s          Perform a syntax validation.
   --integrity, -i       Perform an integrity validation.
   --topology, -t        Perform a network topology validation.
+  --custom, -c          Perform a custom rules validation.
   --debug               Sets verbosity level to debug --mode {stateless,local}
                         Specify the mode of operation. 'stateless' mode will